DamirSvrtan/damirsvrtan.github.io-old-octopress/source/_posts/2014-11-30-automate-generating-new-rails-applications.markdown

 ```

-That's it, as you see, I don't have that much of setting up to do (since the apps I do often differ from each other quite a lot) so rails application templates are just the right tool for me.
+As you see, I don't have that much of setting up to do (since the apps I do often differ from each other quite a lot) so rails application templates are just the right tool for me.

 The nice part about this is that if I don't need some tools included in the script, I can always copy the file locally, remove it manually and roll the script.
 However, since I've added just the minimal amount of tools to get me started I've never needed to kick something out.

+If you're not so used to a set of gems and can get on having a relativly generic but very flexible template, I would suggest Daniel Kehoes template [rails-composer](https://github.com/RailsApps/rails-composer).

 That's it, hope you find this useful, and if you've got suggestions, do share them.